JohnKinyanjui/JohnKinyanjui/README.md

 ---

-Always open for a chat about tech, music, or just to say hi!
-Feel free to reach out.
+I'm always up for a chat about tech, music, or just a casual hello.
+Feel free to reach out!

 </details>